7 Mindfulness Training Lessons

 When I talk with him while he’s complaining, I communicate in a derisive and argumentative way, which only makes him complain even more.
 This is how I am helping to create this difficulty.

 When I see him coming my way, I turn away to ensure we don’t bump into one another.
 He likely sees me do that, and it might frustrate him.
-My avoidance behavior is, essentially, allowing him to continue complaining.
+My Identifying avoidance behaviors and understanding the harm they cause is key to moving from wrong-mindedness to Right-Mindedness.
+More is, essentially, allowing him to continue complaining.

 I often complain about him to others behind his back.
 Maybe he’s heard I’ve done this, which just makes him complain even more.
-This “behind his back” complaining is helping promote this difficultly.
+This “behind his back” complaining is helping promote this difficulty.

 These two lessons are about acceptance.
 They are necessary steps in transforming this difficult situation.

 By applying these lessons, you accept you have only been temporarily out of your right mind, which makes it easier to forgive yourself for doing whatever you have done.

 Lesson #3: It’s impossible for me to have neutral thoughts.

 “This thought about ____________ is not a neutral thought.”